Central Florida Knights Logo (UCF Knights Logo)

 2007 – 2012

-The redesign was undertaken in connection with the return of the sports department to the old name received at the beginning of the career.
-The changes are also reflected in the logo.
-The image of the university mascot Knightro is located not in profile but on full face, so it seems that the warrior is moving directly towards the beholder.
-The artists removed the long spear and put a wide sword into the hands of the knight, with which he swings at the enemy.
+The redesign was undertaken with the sports department’s return to its original name, which it had received at the beginning of its career.
+Changes were also reflected in the logo.
+The image of the university mascot, Knightro, is positioned face-on, so the warrior seems to be moving straight toward the viewer.
+The artists removed the long spear and put a broad sword in the knight’s hands, with which he swung at the enemy.
 Of the many inscriptions, only the abbreviation “UCF” remained.
-She took place under the right hand of the character.
-The key colors are metallic gold, white, black and grey.
+It took its place under the character’s right hand.
+The main colors are metallic gold, white, black, and gray.

 2012 – 2017